elshaw82/100daysofcode/README.md

 **Thoughts**: This was an interesting challenge.
 I understand the limitations of these designs with regards to accessability but this was more of an exercise in box-shadows!

 **Link(s) to work**: [Neumorphism/Soft UI interface creation](https://github.com/elshaw82/Neumorphism) [CodePen ](https://codepen.io/elshaw82/full/YzyjPJL)

+### Day 19: May 13, 2020

+**Today's Progress**: Today I did a couple of JavaScript quizes and half a lesson of combining CSS animation and JavaScript to open up an modal window when a button is clicked.
+I also went back to yesterday's interface work and added some media queries.

+**Thoughts**: Having an off day today!
+Back to it tomorrow.
+I'm happy I managed to a do a little bit of coding at least!

+**Link(s) to work**: Studying, some practice exercises and quizzes today.